 Eating locally in Oregon means that the harvest reflects the seasons.
 The first few spring harvests are light and consist primarily of cool-weather crops.
 Summer harvests are substantial, bringing juicy warm-weather fruits and vegetables.
 The fall is marked by a great abundance and diversity of crops.

 In a typical season, you can expect to receive more than the projected amounts of some crops and less than the projected amounts of others as a result of weather and other factors.
 Here is the list of Projected Crops for 2018.

 19 weeks: mid-June through mid-October

 Every week throughout the growing season we pack shares of the harvest for distribution to our members.
-A share feeds approximately two adults, or a small family, depending on individual eating habits.
+A share feeds approximately 2-3 adults, or a small family, depending on individual eating habits.
 Standard Season CSA Shares provide a large variety of traditional and specialty vegetables.
 Payment plans and financial assistance are available.

 Late Season CSA Share